lokified/Find-Akan-name/README.md

     * OUTPUT:"clears the inputs in the form"

 ## Known Bugs
-error message is not customized.
+error message is not customized when form fails to submit.
 ## Technologies Used
 * HTML
 * CSS